ksnugroho/paper-review/README.md

 https://doi.org/10.1109/ICoAIT67446.2025.11309191 | [GitHub](https://github.com/ksnugroho/paper-review/tree/main/2025_Automatic%20Morphology%20Landmark%20Detection%20in%20Marine%20Biotas%20A%20Systematic%20Literature%20Review)
 - 2025 — Machine Learning for Genetic Disease Prediction: A Systematic Review. https://doi.org/10.1109/ICoAIT67446.2025.11308727 | [GitHub](https://github.com/ksnugroho/paper-review/tree/main/2025_Machine%20Learning%20for%20Genetic%20Disease%20Prediction%20A%20Systematic%20Review)

+The repository provides only the curated paper lists and bibliographic references.
+If you would like to request a copy of any published SLR paper, please contact: [kuncahyo.nugroho@binus.edu (mailto:kuncahyo.nugroho@binus.edu)

 ## 📜 Disclaimer